 First, 3D point clouds are inconsistent in resolution and the number of points vary from one cloud to another.
 A common strategy is to sample and interpolate 3D point cloud on to a uniform 2D grid that facilitates operations similar to pixel-based processing.
-Instead, we propose a distance-based clustering method as a means to directly segment the facial point cloud into distinct and meaningful facial regions.
-Second, clustering algorithms often yield different labels for the same region of the point cloud that depends on initial enumeration of the seeds.
-This makes tracking and identifying the same spatial region with the same label across different point clouds challenging.
-In this paper, labels for different segments are consistently identified across all face samples to facilitate local pattern classification.
-Local features mined from these segments are compared across faces for classifying seven prototypical facial expression patterns.
-Several clustering algorithms have been tested to evaluate facial segmentations.
-Third, to achieve a constant dimensional feature space for point clouds of varying size, we use parameters after learning a mixture of Gaussian distributions using the expectation maximization algorithm.
-These parametric features are used to identify most discriminative facial segmentsfurther
+Instead, we propose distance-based clustering methods as a means to directly segment facial point clouds into distinct and meaningful facial regions.
+Second, clustering algorithms often yield different labels for the same segment of the point cloud that depends on initial enumeration of the seeds.
+This makes tracking and identifying the same spatial region with a consistent label across different point clouds challenging.
+In this paper, labels for different segments are consistently identified across all face samples prior to local feature extraction and classification.
+Local features mined from these segments are compared across faces for classifying seven prototypical facial expressions, including happy, sad, afraid, angry, disgust, surprise, and neutral.
+Several clustering algorithms have been tested to evaluate the facial segmentation task.
+Third, to achieve a constant dimensional feature space for point clouds of varying size, we learn the mixture of Gaussian parameters at each segment of the facial point cloud.
+These parametric features are used to identify facial segments with most varying local patterns due to facial expressions.
+The localization and selection of facial segments can help further interpretation and optimization of local feature mining using 3D point clouds.

+The remainder of the paper is organized as follows.
+Section II outlines the methodology behind the proposed pipeline, Section III discusses the results.
+The paper concludes in Section IV.

 Methods:

-We propose a hybrid of clustering algorithms for learning of local geometric patterns from 3D point clouds of the human face.
-The proposed pipeline and analyses are entirely performed in Python programming language using scikit-learn package.
-The algorithm for feature extraction is shown in Algorithm 1 and further discussed below.
+We propose a hybrid of clustering algorithms for learning local patterns from 3D point clouds.
+The local patterns are evaluated in the classification of seven facial expressions.
+The proposed pipeline is developed and evaluated in Python programming language using the scikit-learn package~\cite{}.
+The pipeline for feature extraction is shown in Algorithm 1 and is further discussed below.

 Data set: The proposed pipeline for analyzing 3D point clouds is evaluated using the Binghamton University 3D facial expressions (BU-3DFE) data set~\cite{}.
 The data set has 3D faces with seven benchmarked facial expressions.
-The seven prototypical expressions are: happiness, anger, fear, sadness, disgust, surprise, and neutral.
+The seven prototypical expressions are: happy, angry, afraid, sad, disgust, surprise, and neutral.
 The 3D facial data are acquired using 3dMD – a commercially available high-resolution 3D facial imaging system~\cite{}.
 Additionally, the data set provides well cropped 3D faces that are free of outlier points.
-We extract and subsequently analyze 3D point coordinates (x, y, z) of the provided 3D models in WRL (a virtual reality modeling language extension) format.
+We extract and subsequently analyze 3D point coordinates (x, y, z) of the provided 3D facial models in WRL (a virtual reality modeling language extension) format.
 The class labels provided with the data set are used to perform supervised classification of seven facial expressions.

-Segmentation of 3D point clouds: Image segmentation is an active area of research that studies similarity among group of pixel intensities or texture features.
+Segmentation of 3D point clouds: Image segmentation is an active area of research that studies similarity within a group of pixel intensities or texture features.
 In contrast to 2D imaging, 3D point clouds form a surface topology with varying point resolution and count.
 Assuming the symmetric shape of the human face, we segment eight distinct facial regions.
-First, we employ and evaluate different clustering algorithms and distance metrics to group the 3D facial point clouds into eight facial segments.
-For facial point cloud segmentation, we compare the performances of K-means clustering (with Euclidean and Mahalanobis distances), spectral clustering, and Gaussian mixture model.
+First, we employ and evaluate different clustering algorithms and distance metrics to group the 3D facial point clouds into eight distinct facial segments (facial patches).
+For facial point cloud segmentation, we compare the performances of K-means clustering (with Euclidean and Mahalanobis distances), spectral clustering, and Gaussian mixture model using their corresponding Silhouette plots.
 The algorithm that yields most meaningful facial segments is chosen for the subsequent local pattern analysis.

 \begin{algorithm}